 50 spook-tacular DIY Halloween decorating ideas

-It's Halloween decorating time.
-With spooky season just around the corner, the hour is now to dress up our homes in preparation for October 31st.
+It's Halloween decorating time!
+With spooky season just around the corner, the bewitching hour is upon us to dress up our homes in preparation for 31 October.
 From creepy colour schemes to petrifying props, check out these hair-raising DIY Halloween decorating ideas that will transform your home into a haunted house of horrors.

 Beware of the critters

-Hang up curtains of bats or better still, take on a DIY craft project and make your own.
+Hang up curtains of bats or, better still, take on a DIY craft project and make your own.
 Take a sheet of black paper or card and neatly cut out bat shapes.
-Affix to black ribbon with glue or a stapler to make a DIY curtain or garland, then either hang to decorate a wall, display across a doorway or add them to a scary porch scene complete with a giant spider web and large black spider.
+Affix to a length of black ribbon with glue or a stapler to make a DIY curtain or garland, then either hang to decorate a wall, display across a doorway or add them to a scary porch scene complete with a giant spider web and large black spider.

 Decorate the hallway

-Create the perfect spooky welcome on Halloween by continuing the creepy decor indoors.
-Piled pumpkins and lanterns arranged together with spiky twigs and large crispy leaves can evoke an eerie atmosphere in a hallway that is super easy to achieve.
+Create an eerie welcome on Halloween by continuing the creepy décor indoors.
+Piled pumpkins and lanterns arranged together with spiky twigs and large, crispy leaves can evoke a haunting atmosphere in a hallway that is super easy to achieve.

 Pile up tissue decorations

-If you've embraced an on-trend dark decorating look recently.
-Use the moody look to your Halloween advantage by displaying ultra-bright decorations that pop against a black backdrop.
+If you've embraced an on-trend dark decorating look recently, use the moody look to your Halloween advantage by displaying ultra-bright decorations that pop against a black backdrop.
 These honeycomb pumpkins in fuchsia pink, yellow and orange add a colourful wow factor to the black mantelpiece.
-Or, why not have a go at making your own pom-poms with tissue paper?
+Alternatively, why not have a go at making your own pom-poms with tissue paper?

 Create creepy balloon features

-Try this awesome autumn craft idea to give your home a spooky update.
 Balloons in black, orange and white are just perfect for a Halloween theme.
 And if you can blow them up with helium, then all the better!
-Make them even more fun by drawing on spooky faces with black permanent marker.
-Or, this balloon installation with eyeball balloons bubbling out of a cardboard cauldron couldn't be easier!
-It'll go down a treat with the kids!
+Make them even more fun by drawing on spooky faces with black permanent marker pen.
+Or, this balloon installation with 'eyeballs' bubbling out of a cardboard cauldron couldn't be easier and it's sure to go down a treat with the kids.

 Cut out spooky wording